open-ephys/gui-docs/source/User-Manual/Plugins/Spike-Detector.rst

 .. note:: The Spike Detector has changed significantly in GUI version 0.6.0+.
 Be sure to read the documentation carefully to understand the new user interface.

+.. caution:: This plugin uses an internal buffer that is 200 samples wide.
+If the GUI's data processing buffer is smaller than this (e.g., 6.6 ms for 30 kHz sample rate), the Spike Detector will fail to detect some spikes.

 Recommended signal chain
 ########################